 National federal rules and forms in effect, as well as links to local rules prescribed by district courts and courts of appeal.

 The process for promulgating an amendment to a rule or form involves several levels of consideration and approval.
 Below are rules amendments currently under consideration at each step in the process.

-Proposed amendments to the Federal Rules of Bankruptcy and Civil Procedure were approved for publication by the Judicial Conference Committee on Rules of Practice and Procedure in June 2013.
-Your comments on the proposed amendments may be submitted from August 15, 2013, until February 15, 2014.
+Proposed amendments to the Federal Rules of Appellate, Bankruptcy, Civil, and Criminal Procedure were approved for publication by the Judicial Conference Committee on Rules of Practice and Procedure in May 2014.
+Your comments on the proposed amendments may be submitted from August 15, 2014, until February 17, 2015.

 From beginning to end, it usually takes two to three years for a suggestion to be enacted as a rule.
 This section explains the rulemaking process and its governing laws and procedures, provides information on the membership and meetings of the rules committees, and contains instructions on how to submit a suggestion for a rule amendment.

 The Administrative Office of the U.S. Courts archives and maintains the records of the Judicial Conference Committee on Rules of Practice and Procedure and is charged with providing public access to the records.